About the Wales Cultural Recovery Fund for the Arts

 - Many organisations are affected by COVID-19.
 But it’s important that funds are given to those in the most urgent need.
 We’d therefore ask you to think carefully about whether you should make an application at this time.

-- This is primarily a rescue and recovery package, but it also presents an opportunity to help deliver transformational change to the reach and impact of the arts.
-You’ll be expected to sign up to a new ‘Cultural Contract’ to encourage new ways of working and ensure greater diversity in the management, workforce and programming of your organisation.
+- This is a rescue and recovery package related specifically to the impact of COVID-19.
+However, it also presents an opportunity to help deliver transformational change to the reach and impact of the publicly funded arts.
+You’ll be expected to sign up to the ‘Cultural Contract’ to encourage new ways of working and ensure greater diversity in the management, workforce and programming of your organisation.

 - Organisations supported through this fund will be expected to demonstrate a forward-looking commitment to the principles of the Welsh Government’s Wellbeing of Future Generations Act (Wales) 2015.

 - All funding from this Fund is discretionary with competition likely for the available funds.
 Submitting an application does not guarantee all or some of the money you require.

 - The process is intended to be ‘light-touch’ and quick.
 We’re aiming to turn around applications within 6 weeks of the closing date.
 If the number of applications we receive means that this isn’t achievable, we’ll let you know as soon as possible.